-A young school teacher smiles at a personable young man sitting opposite her in a public transport.
+A young school teacher smiles at a personable young man sitting opposite her on public transport.
 At his perplexed look, she realizes her mistake and says, ” I am so sorry.
 I mistook you to be the father of two of my children!”

-The delightful Goodbye, Mr. Chips, takes us into the world of schools, love and war.
-The book begins with an universal truth, When you are getting on in years ( but not ill, of course), you get very sleepy at times, and the hours seem to pass like lazy cattle moving across a landscape.
+The delightful Goodbye, Mr. Chips, takes us into the world of schools, love, and war.
+The book begins with a universal truth, When you are getting on in years ( but not ill, of course), you get very sleepy at times, and the hours seem to pass like lazy cattle moving across a landscape.

 Mr. Chips remembers the day he joins Brookfield, “ You are a young man, Mr. Chipping, and Brookfield is an old foundation.
 Youth and age combine well.
 Give your enthusiasm to Brookfield and Brookefield will give you something in return.”
-Truer words have not been said for that is what we are left with at the end of the book.
-Mr. Chips recollects how his youth fresh-complexioned, high-collared, and side-whiskered ( odd fashions people followed in those days) was at the mercy of five hundred unprincipled ruffians to whom baiting of new masters was a fine art, an exciting sport, and something of a tradition.
+Truer words have not been said!
+Mr. Chips recollects how his youth fresh-complexioned, high-collared, and side-whiskered ( odd fashions people followed in those days) was at the mercy of five hundred unprincipled ruffians to whom baiting of new masters was fine art, an exciting sport, and something of a tradition.